-Personal, Free Will – The belief that Christ died for all and that salvation is available to all.
+Free Will Choice (conditional) – The belief that Christ died for all and that salvation is available to all.
 This is known as unlimited atonement, or atonement for all.
 Election is understood as either individual or corporate.
 In individual election, God knows who will receive Christ as Lord and Savior (through faith), and those are the ones whom God chooses.
 In corporate election, people become elect as they’re brought into union with Christ (the true elect) and His Church at the point of conversion.
 The Church is chosen as the corporate people of God, and individuals become a part of the elect people of God upon faith in Christ.
 Both forms of election are in harmony with the free will of the individual.
 Free will is defined more precisely as being freed by the Holy Spirit, which enables a sinner to receive Christ or to reject Him.

 If I were to ask you, “do you believe in Divine appointments, where God arranges for someone to hear the gospel message and so be saved?”
 I believe most Christians would answer in the affirmative, that God does indeed arrange for people to hear the gospel message so that they can receive Christ, and thus be saved.
 This may be personally through Christians who share their faith; in a church service where the gospel is presented; or it may be through a gospel tract or a book — or the Bible itself.

 On the other hand, if I were to ask you, “do you believe that anyone ever gets saved by mere chance, where God is not involved at all, where they just happen to hear the gospel message and decide to receive Christ all on their own?”
 I don’t believe there would be very many Christians who would believe such a thing.
 Because most Christians understand that such an idea is not biblical.
-We know that according to John 6:44-45 and John 12:32 that sinners must be drawn to Christ by God, and that drawing sinners to Christ is always via the gospel of Jesus Christ, as given to us in the New Testament Scriptures (Ro 10:17).
+We know that according to John 6:44-45 and John 12:32 that sinners must be drawn to Christ by God, and that drawing sinners to Christ is always via the gospel of Jesus Christ, as given to us in the Scriptures, especially the New Testament (Ro 10:17).
 In other words, without Divine intervention, it’s not possible for anyone to get saved — for we are spiritually dead and blind to the truth (Eph 2:1-5; Col 2:13; 1 Cor 2:13-14; Acts 26:18; 2 Cor 4:4-6).
-It requires the Holy Spirit to open our eyes.
+It requires the Holy Spirit to open our eyes (via regeneration).
 And so to be clear, this drawing unto salvation is always via the gospel of Jesus Christ as presented in the written Word of God.

-Since we know that no one ever gets saved by mere chance or coincidence, that God is always directly involved when someone hears the gospel and receives Christ as Savior, aren’t these Divine appointments a reasonable and compelling indication of limited atonement and Sovereign election?
+Since we know that no one ever gets saved by mere chance or coincidence, that God is always directly involved when someone hears the gospel and receives Christ as Savior, aren’t these Divine appointments a reasonable and compelling indication of limited atonement (particular redemption) and Sovereign election?
 In other words, since there is always a Divine appointment involved – working on someone’s behalf to get the gospel to them – where God is specifically and directly drawing someone to Christ, does it not follow that no one ever dies without Christ by mere chance either?
 Does it not follow that if God chooses not to work on behalf of certain people to get the gospel to them, that this is evidence of Sovereign election?

 Therefore, whether you believe that Jesus died for all, or only for the elect, either way, we see the sovereignty of God at work throughout the world.
 Either way you have to accept the fact that God chooses to make the gospel available to many in some places, while choosing to make it available to only a few in other places.

 I must persist, does this not all strongly indicate that election is the Sovereign choosing of particular individuals, and that it was for those particular individuals for whom Christ actually died?
 If God chooses to leave a large portion of the world without the gospel message – choosing not to draw them via the gospel message – is that not compelling evidence that He has not chosen that large portion of people for salvation?
-Aren’t these Divine appointments – or the lack thereof – evidence of Divine election?
+Aren’t these Divine appointments, or the lack thereof, evidence of Divine election?

-The working of God in the lives of the people around the world is not haphazard.
+The working of God in the lives of people around the world is not haphazard.
 People don’t hear the gospel of Jesus Christ by accident or by mere coincidence.
 People don’t draw themselves to Christ.
 People don’t open their own eyes to the truth.
 The Holy Spirit doesn’t just decide to show up at the moment someone just happens to be hearing the gospel of Jesus Christ, just in time to open their eyes.
-No, God is sovereign, which means God is directly involved when it comes to sinners coming to faith in Christ, from start to finish.
+No, God is sovereign, which means God is directly involved when it comes to sinners coming to faith in Christ—from start to finish.
 God is actively moving and drawing people to the cross.
 God is directly working through His people to spread the Good News about His Son.

 Therefore, if God has a sovereign plan for the world, if God has a sovereign plan for His Church, if God is working through His Church to spread the Good News (to complete His Church), does it not make perfect sense that people coming to faith in Christ are also a sovereign work of God?
 That nothing is left to chance?
 That nothing is by accident?
 That people don’t come to Christ on their own, of their own will (Ro 3:11; Lu 19:10)?

 What’s more, when God created mankind, He knew that many millions or billions of people would die without Christ, while a much less number of people would die with Christ as Savior.
 Is this not a form of Sovereign election?
 I think we can reasonably conclude so.
-The point I’m making here is, that whether you believe in limited atonement or unlimited atonement, both sides have to acknowledge that when God created humanity, He did so knowing that it would result in millions or billions of people who would die in their sins without salvation.
+The point I’m making here is that whether you believe in limited atonement or unlimited atonement, both sides have to acknowledge that when God created humanity, He did so knowing that it would result in millions or billions of people who would die in their sins without salvation.

 That being the case, it makes better sense to understand and accept that the sovereignty of God regarding salvation and election is according to a divinely ordered plan — wholly consistent and precisely directed.

-Since God draws sinners to His Son via the gospel message, and since God is at work through His Church to spread His message around the world (to millions of people in certain areas, to a few people out of millions in other areas, and to no people at all in some isolated places), is it not best to understand the doctrine of election as the Sovereign choosing of particular individuals, that the atonement of Christ is for those particular individuals?
+Since God draws sinners to His Son via the gospel message, and since God is at work through His Church to spread His message around the world (to millions of people in certain areas, to only a few people out of millions in other areas, and to no people at all in some isolated places), is it not best to understand the doctrine of election as the Sovereign choosing of particular individuals, that the atonement of Christ is for those particular individuals?

 Because either way, even if you believe that Christ died for all and that salvation is available to all, you’re faced with the reality that God chooses not to reach all.
 A large percentage of the world never hears the Good News.
-I believe one of the most compelling indications that the atonement is limited and that election is according to God’s sovereign will, is the fact that in many countries only a few people hear the gospel message and come to faith in Christ.
+I believe one of the most compelling indications that the atonement is limited and that election is according to God’s sovereign will is the fact that in many countries only a few people hear the gospel message and come to faith in Christ.
 That’s evidence of Divine appointments and Divine intervention, where God miraculously intervenes on behalf of His elect.
 And if need be, that may even mean a personal revelation of Christ Himself to those in remote areas where Christians can’t get to with the gospel.
 We do hear of such cases.
-God will do whatever it takes to get the gospel message to His elect, because according to Rev 5:9 and Rev 7:9, God saves people from “every tribe, language, people and nation.”
+God will do whatever it takes to get the gospel message to His elect, because according to Rev 5:9 and Rev 7:9, God saves people from “every tribe, language, people and nation” (eventually).

 Whether you believe the Bible teaches limited atonement or unlimited atonement, the truth of the matter is that God chooses to withhold the hearing of the gospel from a large percentage of the world.
 So no matter which side of the election aisle you’re on, both must acknowledge a form of Sovereign election.

 Therefore, all things considered, does it not make better sense to accept that the Bible teaches particular redemption and Sovereign election?
-There is a consistency with that position that we don’t see in the “free will” position — where Christ died for “all,” but where only a small percentage of the great many actually get saved.
+There is a consistency with that position that we don’t see in the Arminian “free will” position — where Christ died for “all,” but where only a small percentage of the great many actually get saved.
 With that version of atonement and election, there’s too much that has to be explained (or explained away) in order to get the details to fit that position.

 Final Note: When it comes to the sovereignty of God and how He carries out His plans and purposes in the world, there will always be questions that we can’t answer this side of Heaven.
 But one thing we can count on is the holy character of God.
 God is a just Judge and must punish sin.
 But He’s also a merciful Judge, and no one ever gets what they don’t deserve.
 God is altogether good and just and righteous and loving and merciful in all that He does.
-These are the things we can and must rest in — for He is worthy.
+These are the things we can and must rest in—for He is worthy.